 16. Highlight the dream state

 Motivate action in your PPC ad copy by spotlighting positive outcomes.
-Your product isn’t just features —- it’s the tangible transformation users gain.
-Make this clear by focusing copy on their future positive state.
+Your product isn’t just features — it’s the tangible transformation users gain.

 Hinge totally nails this by promising users a future where they can finally delete their dating apps from their phones: